 How it works

 Marine consignment stores buy or consign boat parts from boat owners and liquidation facilities and then resell them with a small markup.
-Sometimes stores will let you trade-in your old boat parts.
+Sometimes stores will let you trade in your old boat parts.

-For example, we once walked into a boat consignment store with three old sails we didn’t want and came out with a captain’s chair, spinnaker pole, and $100 in cash.
+For example, we once walked into a boat consignment store with three old sails we didn’t want and came out with a captain’s chair, a spinnaker pole, and $100 in cash.
 It’s a great way to turn your boat clutter into useful gear.

 What you’ll find

 Anything you’d expect to find in a chandlery including great deals on electronics, sails, rigging, hardware.

 - Marine consignment stores have affordable prices and no shipping cost.